Old Dog Fluid Around Heart: Signs, Causes and Treatment

 This condition often affects the dog’s breathing, energy, and overall well-being, making timely attention crucial.

-We outline the common causes of fluid around the heart in old dogs, what you can do at home, and when to seek veterinary help.
+We outline the common causes of fluid around the heart in old dogs, treatment and life expectancy of dogs with this condition.

 The presence of fluid may compromise heart function, leading to breathing difficulties and fatigue.